zeta-chain/node/docs/zetaclient/hotkey_tss_passwords.md

 ## Hot Key and TSS key-share Passwords

 ### Zetaclient
+Previously there were two environment variables being used to store passwords encrypting the tss key file and local operator keyring file.

+* HOTKEY_PASSWORD
+* TSS_FRAGMENT_SEED

+With this new change, these variables will no longer be valid.
-During startup of the client process, a series of prompts will appear asking for passwords using stdin.
+Instead, a series of prompts will appear asking for passwords using STDIN during the startup process.

 * Hot Key password
 * TSS Key share password

+If your key files are already encrypted, you can use the same passwords you provided in the environment variables.

-**It's extremely important to take note of these passwords or commit them to memory.**
+*****It's extremely important to take note of these passwords or commit them to memory.**

 ### Hot Key